boygao1992/ADTplayground/purescript-profunctor-lenses-generics/README.md

     - Maybe
 - Index (Wander p =>)
   - Array (Index (Array a) Int a =>)
+- At (Wander p =>)
   - Set (Index (Set v) v Unit =>)
   - Map (Index (Map k v) k v =>)

 # Extensibility

-Any data-type other than the mentioned ones below needs an instance for `Data.Generic.Rep.Lens (class TTypeFamily)` to be recognized by the solver.
+Any data-type other than the ones mentioned below needs an instance for `Data.Generic.Rep.Lens (class TTypeFamily)` to be recognized by the solver.

 `kind TType`
 - `data TScalar`